arangodb/arangodb/Documentation/DocuBlocks/Rest/Pregel/get_api_control_pregel_status.md

 The number of global supersteps executed.

 @RESTREPLYBODY{totalRuntime,number,required,float}
-Total runtime of the execution up to now (if the execution is still ongoing).
+The total runtime of the execution up to now (if the execution is still ongoing).

 @RESTREPLYBODY{startupTime,number,required,float}
-Startup runtime of the execution.
+The startup runtime of the execution.
 The startup time includes the data loading time and can be substantial.

 @RESTREPLYBODY{computationTime,number,required,float}
-Algorithm execution time.
+The algorithm execution time.
 Is shown when the computation started.

 @RESTREPLYBODY{storageTime,number,optional,float}
-Time for storing the results if the job includes results storage.
+The time for storing the results if the job includes results storage.
 Is shown when the storing started.

 @RESTREPLYBODY{gssTimes,array,optional,float}
 Computation time of each global super step.
 Is shown when the computation started.